International Journal of Applied Dental Sciences

 How to cite this article:

 Mohammad Arif Lone, Nazia Majeed Zargar and Shabir Ahmad Shah.
 Retentive forces of two mandibular base plates fabricated from compound and silicone: Study.
+International Journal of Applied Dental Sciences.
 2019; 5(2): 213-214.